- Who are the Senate Team?

 How do I obtain urgent approval for a matter via Senate Chair's Action?

 All Senate Chair's Actions request must be emailed to the senate at warwick dot ac dot uk resource account once they are ready to be referred to the Vice-Chancellor for approval on behalf of Senate (please note that any requests sent direct to the Vice-Chancellor/Executive Office will be redirected to the Senate Secretariat).
 The request will be checked by the Senate team and logged so that duplicate requests are not created and also so that it can be reported correctly at the next Senate meeting once approval has been obtained.

 - provides a brief high-level summary of the change(s) you are requesting, bearing in mind that the Registrar and VC may not be familiar with the context for the request.

-- list any staff/committees/committee chairs who have seen and approve of the request.
+- lists any staff/committees/committee chairs who have seen and approve of the request.
 Please attach any relevant documents, and particularly emails to your request which show a chain of approval.

 If you are requesting an urgent change to a regulation via Chair's Action, it is important that you speak with the Senate Secretariat as early as possible.